87 Wharf St, Weymouth, MA 02189, USA

 Habitats and Wildlife

+This is an open, grassy park that borders the salt marsh and the Back River.
 Watch for osprey from early spring through early fall.
 Also known as fish hawks, they return to the Back River every year to hatch new chicks.
 Their large nests, built of sticks, are typically situated atop bare trees, utility poles, channel markers, and other uncluttered tall points.
 They are easy to spot!
 It is common to see osprey diving into the river for fish.
-They love the Back River because of its the abundant herring population.
+They love the Back River because of its abundant herring population.

 Historic Site: No